-We would ensure that every effort had been made to provide the necessary support from within The School's resources before considering such action.
+We would ensure that every effort had been made to provide the necessary support from within St Martin's Prep's resources before considering such action.

 8. Gifted and Talented Students

 In the national guidelines, the terms are distinguished as follows: